Skip to Content

 These are commonly used in Docker and CI:

-• KALAMDB_SERVER_HOST, KALAMDB_SERVER_PORT
+• KALAMDB_SERVER_HOST, KALAMDB_SERVER_PORT, KALAMDB_SERVER_PUBLIC_ORIGIN, KALAMDB_SERVER_WORKERS

 • KALAMDB_DATA_DIR

-• KALAMDB_LOG_LEVEL, KALAMDB_LOGS_DIR
+• KALAMDB_LOG_LEVEL, KALAMDB_LOG_FORMAT, KALAMDB_LOGS_DIR, KALAMDB_LOG_TO_CONSOLE

-• KALAMDB_JWT_SECRET, KALAMDB_JWT_TRUSTED_ISSUERS, KALAMDB_COOKIE_SECURE, KALAMDB_ALLOW_REMOTE_SETUP
+• KALAMDB_JWT_SECRET, KALAMDB_JWT_TRUSTED_ISSUERS, KALAMDB_JWT_EXPIRY_HOURS, KALAMDB_COOKIE_SECURE, KALAMDB_ALLOW_REMOTE_SETUP

 • KALAMDB_RATE_LIMIT_AUTH_REQUESTS_PER_IP_PER_SEC